LGD-Net/LGD-Net/README.md

 # LGLD-Net

-**LGLD-Net** is a lightweight Global & Local feature based Dual-stream neural network designed for efficient and accurate medical image classification.
+**LGLD-Net** is a lightweight Global and Local feature based Dual-stream neural network designed for efficient and accurate medical image classification.
 It combines a **Local Feature Aggregator (LFA)** for fine-grained textures, a **Global Context Encoder (GCE)** for long-range dependencies, and an **Adaptive Fusion Module**, all in just **161K parameters**, achieving state-of-the-art performance across multiple benchmark datasets.

 ---

 ## Abstract

 Microscopic image analysis provides vital information at the cellular level.
 However, most deep learning models struggle to jointly capture fine-grained and global features and often remain computationally expensive.
-To this end, we propose a compactly designed lightweight model (**161K parameters**), called **A lightweight Global & Local feature based Dual-stream Neural Network (LGD-Net)**.
+To this end, we propose a compactly designed lightweight model (**161K parameters**), called **A lightweight Global and Local feature based Dual-stream Neural Network (LGLD-Net)**.

 LGLD-Net uses:
 - **Involution-based patch stem** to capture fine-grained local textures, and